Leestalion/spaced-repetition/README.md

 - Add a python script that calculate the next review time for each word ater it is reviewed (or bunch of words) OR run the script on every words on a fix time everyday.

-- Continue the connection between
+- Continue the connection between the flask app and nodejs app.